Evening

 An entire world in a depression carved into stone by centuries of waves.

-When I finally stood to walk back, my legs were stiff from sitting, but my mind was quiet in a way it had not been in months.
+When I finally stood to walk back, my legs were stiff from sitting, but my mind was quiet in a way months had taken from it.
 The constant low-level hum of anxiety, the voice that is always calculating, planning, worrying about what needs doing next, had simply stopped.

 This is what Kaplan calls “soft fascination.”
 The quality of engagement that holds your attention gently, without effort, without demanding anything.
 Natural environments provide this.
 The movement of water.
 The scuttling of crabs.
 The opening and closing of anemones.
-Your attention is engaged but not strained.
+Your attention is engaged and unhurried.
 And in that gentle engagement, something in the nervous system settles.

 Attention Restoration Theory argues that modern life depletes what they call “directed attention,” the capacity to focus on tasks that require effort, to inhibit distraction, and to sustain concentration.
-We exhaust this capacity constantly: driving in traffic, responding to emails, sitting through meetings, forcing ourselves to concentrate on work that does not naturally interest us.
+We exhaust this capacity constantly: driving in traffic, responding to emails, sitting through meetings, forcing ourselves to concentrate on work that holds little natural interest.

-Nature restores directed attention not by stimulating us more but by allowing us to rest.
+Nature restores directed attention by allowing rest rather than stimulating further.
 By providing what Kaplan calls “being away,” a break from the demands that deplete us.
 By offering soft fascination, engagement without effort.
 By creating compatibility between what the environment offers and what we need in that moment.

 Sitting on that rock watching tide pools, I was away.
 I was softly fascinated.
 The environment was perfectly suited to what I needed.